breatheco-de/main-documentation/README.md

 # Welcome to BreatheCode

 Hello, my name is Alejandro Sanchez I'm the founder of BreatheCode.
+Thank you for taking the time to read this!
-Thank you Our mission is to create tools to teach how to code in a professional way.
+BreatheCode's mission is to create tools to improve the way software is taught. teach how to code in a professional way.

 You can contribute to BreatheCode in two different ways:
 - **BreatheCode Coder**: Join the development of any particular project, the majority of our repositories are being actively maintain and with new versions on the pipeline.
 Read this [if you want to become a **BreatheCode Coder**](#).